Our Intent for Religious Education (RE) at Cranborne:

 EYFS examples of work

-In The Early Years we follow the Agreed Syllabus, but also take into accont the cohort we have each year.
+In The Early Years we follow the Agreed Syllabus, but also take into account the cohort we have each year.
 We focus on celebrations and festivals that are important to the classes we have at that moment in time.

 For example, we have in the past, looked at Harvest, Hanukkah, Cristmas, Diwali, Eid, Rememberance Day, birthdays, weddings, baptisms and christenings, Chinese New Year and stories from religions and faiths around the world.